LarryTheFatCat/LarryTheFatCat/README.md

 ## About Me

 Hello!
-I'm Tarkan Zarrouk, a 16-year-old enthusiast with a passion for web development and astrophysics/astronomy.
+I'm Tarkan Zarrouk, a 16-year-old enthusiast with a passion for web development.
 I believe in the power of technology to shape the future and the wonders of the universe to inspire us.
 As a high school student, I'm driven by curiosity and a desire to explore the intersection of science and technology.

 ## Skills